lowcostsuperhero/trailBid/README.txt

 files necessary to define all the trails for a hashing weekend.
 A demo/example event directory is provided as iahLunar.
-The required files in the event directory are: timeSlots.txt The timeslots during which trails will be run trails.txt    The trails for the weekend calendar.txt  Defines which trails occur during which timeslot settings.txt  Global settings hashers.txt   Hashers registered for the weekend bids.txt      Bids submitted by hashers for trail(s) they want to run In the iahLunar demo/example directory, hashers.txt and bids.txt are missing.
+The required files in the event directory are: timeSlots.txt  The timeslots during which trails will be run trails.txt     The trails for the weekend trailTimes.txt Defines which trails occur during which timeslot settings.txt   Global settings hashers.txt    Hashers registered for the weekend bids.txt       Bids submitted by hashers for trail(s) they want to run In the iahLunar demo/example directory, hashers.txt and bids.txt are missing.
 For an actual event, this information should be supplied by the event mismanagement.
 For iahLunar, virtual hashers and virtual bids can be